dice-project/DICE-Deployment-Cloudify/README.md

 ### Reporting bugs

-There are no bugs in this piece of software.
-Really.
-Go ahead and try to find one.
-I dare you;)

 Since currently, this is a small, one developer project, just find my email somewhere inside the sources and contact me directly.